 Who is responsible for procurement within the Province?

-Responsibility for procurement in government is shared between program ministries, the Ministry of Technology, Innovation and Citizens’ Services – Procurement Services Branch (PSB), and the Ministry of Finance – Office of the Comptroller General (OCG).
+Responsibility for procurement in government is shared between program ministries, the Ministry of Citizens’ Services – Procurement Services Branch (PSB), and the Ministry of Finance – Office of the Comptroller General (OCG).